h2floh/ServerlessAKS/README.md

 <br/>
 Ok, let's check what will go automatically if we untaint on of the virtual-nodes we have.
 So we remove the constraint of having a toleration at the deployment level of the pod.
 <br/>
-First have a look at the tain of one of our virtual-nodes:
+First have a look at the taint of one of our virtual-nodes:
 ```
 kubectl get nodes vk-vk-japaneast-linux -o yaml
 ```